 25 Reasons to Trek to Everest Base Camp

-From the perspective of a woman who is over 50 and was never particularly fit, never wanted to go to Everest Base Camp and would now happily go there annually.
+From the perspective of an over 50 years old woman who was never particularly fit, never wanted to go to Everest Base Camp and would now happily go there annually.

-I’m not sure who said that but I discovered on my journey that this is true.
-Your training will be part of a journey you experience when you realise what things you can – underline the word can – achieve, when you have a big challenge before you.
+I discovered on my journey that this is true.
+Your training is part of the journey when you realise the things you can achieve, when you have a big challenge before you.
 The trek to Everest Base Camp is a life changing experience.
-Taking on an amazing challenge and achieving it feels amazing.
+Taking on an amazing challenge and achieving it feels, amazing.
 You will cry on Kala Pattar or at Base Camp because you will have made it.
 Guaranteed.

-- I confess I didn’t linger long on the bridges.
+5.Bridges along the way provide exciting moments though I confess I didn’t linger long on them.
 At first I felt a bit anxious crossing the suspension bridges that span the roaring rivers and jiggle about a bit.
-But no tears.
+But the rushing wind and the loud water make it exciting.
 You do get used to them and people are very careful on them.
-But the bridges are one of the reasons on the list because they are an exciting part of the trek.

 Amazing and Beautiful Nepal